NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-rdma.rst

 * Kubernetes on bare metal and on vSphere VMs with GPU passthrough and vGPU.

 Starting with v22.9.1, the GPU Operator provides an option to load the ``nvidia-fs`` kernel module during the bootstrap of the NVIDIA driver daemonset.
-Starting with v23.9.1, the GPU Operator deploys a version of GDS that requires using the NVIDIA open kernel driver.
+Starting with v23.9.1, the GPU Operator deploys a version of GDS that requires using the NVIDIA Open GPU Kernel module driver.

 The following sample command applies to clusters that use the Network Operator to install the MLNX_OFED drivers.